 However, electric vehicles still present some challenges, such as the distance you can practically cover in a day being less than in most traditional cars, and access to power points not always being easy.

 But with concerns over environmental damage from petrol and diesel, fossil fuel costs, and fears of peak oil, we’re likely to see more and more electric cars over the next few years.

 But are there any special insurance issues surrounding these cars?

 E-car insurance is pretty much the same as your regular variety of car insurance.
 It protects you in the event of an accident involving your vehicle.

-If you lease your battery then you need to know exactly what your responsibilities are in the event of an accident.
+Whether you’ve bought the car’s battery or you lease it, you need to know if it will be covered should you have an accident.
 Some manufacturers may expect you to insure the battery, while others may replace or repair it themselves at no extra cost.

 Power cable cover

-If you’re charging at home on your driveway or in a garage then that’s fine.
-But what if you’re parked on the street and need to lead a cable across the pavement?
-Or when you’re charging at a public charge point?
+If you’re charging at home on your driveway or in a garage, then that’s fine.
+But what if you’re parked on the street and need to run a cable across the pavement?

 Cables on the floor present a trip hazard, which could mean injury and a potential insurance claim.
 It’s worth speaking to your insurer to see if they have cover for these kinds of claims.